algopattern/alpaca/content/home/hero.md

 are composed together and notated as an algorithm, which when followed creates results which are difficult to anticipate.

-With this possibility for surprise, algorithmic patterns foreground human perception in the making process.

 So far we have a forum, exploring readings around algorithmic patterns, and are building up a set of related resources.